RaminBagheri60/website/README.md

 **Note:** Never commit `.env.local` to version control.
 It's already included in `.gitignore`.

 For detailed email setup instructions, see [CONTACT_FORM_FIX_GUIDE.md](./CONTACT_FORM_FIX_GUIDE.md)

+### Managing Custom Icons from `src/icons`

+Follow these steps whenever you want to drop new PNG/SVG assets into the design (for example in `DataBottleneck` cards):

+1. **Copy assets into `public`**
+   Next.js only serves files from `public`, so after creating or updating an icon in `src/icons`, copy it to the matching path under `public/icons` (e.g. `Copy-Item src\icons\my-icon.png public\icons\my-icon.png -Force` on PowerShell).
+Overwrite the existing file so the browser sees the latest version.

+2. **Reference with `/icons/...`**
+   Inside your components, import `Image` from `next/image` and point the `src` prop at the public URL, such as `<Image src="/icons/my-icon.png" ... />`.
+The leading slash automatically maps to the `public` directory.

+3. **Size the icon intentionally**
+   To render the asset at its real size, pass its native width/height (you can inspect them with `npx image-size src\icons\my-icon.png`).
+For circular crops or responsive sizing, wrap the image in a container (e.g. `div` with `h-56 w-56 rounded-full`) and use `fill` plus `object-cover`.

+4. **Keep assets in sync**
+   Any time you edit an icon in `src/icons`, repeat step 1 so the version in `public/icons` stays updated.
+For repeated workflows, consider scripting this copy step.

+With these steps you can manually update or replace icons while keeping the app in sync with Next.js’ static asset pipeline.

 ### Deployment on PaaS